LAAHU Committees

 • Serving as the link between your chapter members and the other chapters in your state, and

-• Serving as the link between your state and the national Government Affairs staff, the Legislative Council, and the national and state boards regarding legislative and regulatory issues of interest to the association
+• Serving as the link between your state and the national Government Affairs staff, the

 GUIDEBOOK